 Economic opportunities and empowerment of women and girls lead to more stable societies, growing market economies, and address health and education challenges so that they can chose peace and prosperity over violence and despair.

-This project has provided additional documentation in a Microsoft Word file (projdoc.doc).
+This project has provided additional documentation in a DOCX file (projdoc.docx).